KittySou/massotherapie-website/README.md

 ## Web app for massage therapy services

-Here is one of my first projects post-bootcamp.
+Here is one of my first projects post-bootcamp.<br>
-As I go I am re-learning how to build a web app using Ruby, Rails, Javascript, CSS, etc.
+As I go I am re-learning how to build a web app using Ruby, Rails, Javascript, CSS, etc.<br>
+It is also to help out a friend of mine to boost the promotion of her services.

 <!---
 This README would normally document whatever steps are necessary to get the